egjiri/env_loader/README.md

 By: Endri Gjiri *www.name-reaction.com*

-**EnvLoader** is a utility module with a single `read` method which can read a .yml file and store its data in environment variables.
+**EnvLoader** is a utility module with methods to load a .yml file and store its data in environment variables.
 This is useful when dealing with sensitive data that should not be directly entered in the code and stored in version control.
-Passwords and other information can now simply be stored in a yaml file which is added to .gitignore and then can be accessed through the env_loader gem via ENV variables
+Passwords and other information can now simply be stored in a yaml file which should be added to .gitignore and then can be accessed through the env_loader gem via ENV variables

 ## Installation